 Trump’s former campaign chairman and former national security advisor are among the 36 individuals and entities that have been indicted in the investigation.
 Mueller is investigating whether Trump was involved in collusion or attempts at collusion during the campaign; whether, as president, he has attempted to obstruct justice; and his long history of business dealings with, and possibly debts from, Russia-connected entities.

 The United States faces attempts at interference in its democratic processes, both from foreign political actors and from within the White House.
 The U.S. intelligence community has concluded that Russia attacked our democracy in 2016 to help President Trump’s campaign, and the Republican-led House and the Senate both conducted independent investigations that confirmed Russian interference.
-Trump’s own intelligence heads say they are still interfering today.

 Special counsel Mueller is an experienced former federal investigator and prosecutor.
 A longtime Republican, Mueller was chosen to be FBI Director under George W. Bush, and his term was extended by the Obama administration.